 By Rev. Paul T. Stallsworth

 Editor’s note.
-As 2019 ended and we began to pay added attention to the impending 47th anniversary of Roe v.
-Wade, we began running stories about that devastating decision that were particularly well received.
+As we pay added attention to the impending 48th anniversary of Roe v.
+Wade, we continue to re-run stories about that devastating decision that were particularly well received.
 This first ran in 2014.

 January 22, 2014.
 The forty-first anniversary of Roe v.
 Wade (with Doe v.
 Bolton), the United States Supreme Court decision(s) that knocked down state laws pertaining to abortion and basically created an abortion-on-demand regime in the United States.
-Since that sad day in American history, over 56,000,000 abortions have been performed.
+Since that sad day in American history, over 56,000,000 abortions [now more than 62 million] have been performed.
 Therefore, that many unborn children have been destroyed and countless of their mothers have been seriously harmed in all kinds of ways.

 This anniversary provides all of us with an opportunity to reflect on these disastrous decisions.
-National Right to Life News Today has carried many such reflections over the past month.
-I was asked to offer my perspective, which provided me with an opportunity to reflect on my ministry in service of the Gospel of Life.
+National Right to Life News Today asked me to offer my perspective, which provided an opportunity to reflect on my ministry in service of the Gospel of Life.
 I offer my thoughts not because they are unique—although we all walk different paths—but because they say something about how one man’s pro-life awareness grew and the challenges of pastoring in a “pro-choice” denomination.

 Raised in southwestern Kansas, in a United Methodist household, I was only vaguely aware of the medical procedure known as abortion.
 As a mathematics major at Kansas State, I remained largely unaware of the debate over abortion that was growing in the larger society.
 Even as a student at Duke Divinity School from 1973 until 1976, I was relatively untouched by the growing moral and political concerns related to life and abortion.